integrated-inferences/CausalQueries/README.md

 ## Credits etc

-The approach used in `gbiqq` is a generalization of the `biqq` models described in "Mixing Methods: A Bayesian Approach" (Humphreys and Jacobs, 2015,  https://doi.org/10.1017/S0003055415000453).
+The approach used in `CausalQueries` is a generalization of the `biqq` models described in "Mixing Methods: A Bayesian Approach" (Humphreys and Jacobs, 2015,  https://doi.org/10.1017/S0003055415000453).
 The conceptual extension makes use of work on probabilistic causal models described in Pearl's *Causality* (Pearl, 2009,  https://doi.org/10.1017/CBO9780511803161).
 The approach to generating a generic `stan` function that can take data from arbitrary models was developed in key contributions by Jasper Cooper (http://jasper-cooper.com/) and Georgiy Syunyaev (http://gsyunyaev.com/).
 Lily Medina (https://lilymedina.github.io/) did the magical work of pulling it all together and developing approaches to characterizing confounding and defining estimands.
 Julio Solis has done wonders to simplify the specification of priors.